Skills training programs

 The Canadian Apprenticeship Forum Employer Toolkit

 also includes information that inspires and answers questions about sponsoring an apprentice.
-Check out the Journeyperson’s Guide to Apprentice Training
+Check out their Hiring an Apprentice

 Your business may be eligible for various tax credits when you provide apprenticeship training.
 See the Industry Training Authority website for more information on tax credits